tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 TODO explain now

 TODO improvement:
-right now the raycast algorithm naively checks all the elements that belond to a node provided it decides to look at a node.
+right now the raycast algorithm naively checks all the elements that belong to a node provided it decides to look at a node.
 In reality, we could do better.
 We could figure out where the ray hits the divider line, and then only check AABBs that intersect that divider line.
 The problem with this improvement is that we can't just rely on the `Num` trait since we need to do some math.